CtrlK

 Progressive Disclosure

-References 'Common Development Tasks' section that doesn't exist in the content, and only provides one external reference (shadcn/ui docs).
-The content is well-structured but the missing referenced section is problematic.
+The skill references 'Common Development Tasks' below which doesn't exist, and only provides one external reference (shadcn/ui docs).
+The content is reasonably structured but the missing referenced section is a significant navigation failure.
+The scripts themselves provide good abstraction.

 2 / 3